-editions will provide updated language, including

-a refreshed Code of Conduct that aligns with the

-principles and values set out in the Public Service

-current material.

-Act 2020.
-In the meantime, this version contains all

-He Aratohu consists of:
+This is the first step in the evolution of He Aratohu.
+The Code of Conduct and model standards are currently issued under the State Sector Act 1988 and continue to reflect previous language.
+Further editions will provide updated language, including a refreshed Code of Conduct that aligns with the principles and values set out in the Public Service Act 2020.
+In the meantime, this version contains all current material.

-Ngā Paerewa mō te Ngākau Tapatahi me te Whanonga | Standards of Integrity and Conduct
+Ngā Paerewa mō te Ngākau Tapatahi me te Whanonga |

+Standards of Integrity and Conduct